 Oprah's favorites lists were always the first page I turned to when I used to get the magazine.
 Today we're not getting Oprah's list, but Amy's list!

 This list includes the recipes and gadgets I arm myself with year after year for holiday cooking and the Christmas albums that create the most nostalgia in my ear during the season.

 For years (until I started using Spotify Premium), I had a personal tradition of purchasing a new Christmas album each Christmas season.
 I love listening to the same albums each year with one new one thrown in.

-Since I start listening to Christmas music the first of November – the same time I start Christmas pieces with my students, I figured it’s the perfect time to bring you my favorites.
-We’re planning our biggest holiday meal of the year – Thanksgiving, and simultaneously setting the mood for the Christmas season to come.
+Since I start listening to Christmas music on the first of November (about the same time I start Christmas pieces with my students), it's the perfect time of year for a holiday favorites list as we're planning our biggest holiday meal of the year (Thanksgiving), and while simultaneously setting the mood for the upcoming Christmas season through music.

 Favorite Holiday Recipes